socs-kul/socs-kul.github.io/_exercises/2-advanced-c-asm.md

 ```

 To know whether padding was introduced, we need to know the real sizes of the data
 types.
+The real size of a data type [is not fixed](https://www.tutorialspoint.com/cprogramming/c_data_types.htm) in C.
 There's one thing we can immediately notice: the size of a char is
 always 1 byte, and here it is the last element of the struct, placed at
 byte `0x..40`.
 But the struct has a size of 40 bytes, so the last byte that belongs to it
 in hexadecimal is `0x..20 + 0x27 (39 in decimal) = 0x..47`, meaning there are 7 unused bytes after the